HoriaBosoanca/callgo-client/README.md

 ## Todo
 ### Soon
-Implement meeting join request / leave / kick features \
 Make some performance tests and save progress on a branch (CPU, RAM) \
-Use websockets (currently using http) \
+Use websockets for videoData (currently using http) \
+Use websockets to do contious checks --> kicks + redirects, join requests \
 Compare performance, make new branch \
 Optimize backend (goroutines, []byte instead of string, run multiple instances) + use simpler IDs \
 Compare performance, make new branch \